beeb/pancaketrade/README.md

 is staked in the LP.
 If that's not the case, the bot will use the other version even if the price is worse.

 The `update_messages` parameter will update the status messages every 30 seconds if set to `true`.
-If you have trouble with the inline buttons not working, or messages not updating, disable `update_messages` as it has happened in the past that some edge cases break message editing for a given bot token.
+If you have trouble with the inline buttons not working, this means this bot token is not able to update messages anymore.
+It's unclear what the reason is, but it happened a few times to the developer and testers of this bot.
+The solution is to create a new bot token and try again, or disable `update_messages` (not ideal).

 ```yaml
 ---